marcinguy/cyanogenmod-stagefright/README.md

 Adjusted them .... + 8 bytes

-Now in the original version of the exploit (G0) I happened to land 28 bytes of vtable pointer in my sprayed heap, that should be readAt pointer.... but in the original version NOP were on the heap ... so I changed it to only 28 nops and started my ROP Chain/Stack right away
+Now in the original version of the exploit (G0) I happened to land 28 bytes of vtable pointer in my sprayed heap, that should be readAt function .... but in the original version NOP were on the heap ... so I changed it to only 28 nops and started my ROP Chain/Stack right away

-WHOOOO HOOO ... overwrote vtable and function pointer of readAt ... and the ROP chain seem to work ... but it stucks on executing shellcode wanted to write a file .... problem seem to be SELinux (seems that mediaserver is sandboxed).
+WHOOOO HOOO ... overwrote vtable and function pointer of readAt to my ROP chain/stack ... and the ROP chain seem to work ... but it stucks on executing shellcode wanted to write a file .... problem seem to be SELinux (seems that mediaserver is sandboxed).
 Disabled it.

 https://github.com/marcinguy/cyanogenmod-stagefright/blob/master/exploit1.py